 Jekyll Island, GA 31527

 Monday-Saturday: 9 a.m.-6 p.m.; Sunday: 10 a.m.-5 p.m.

 Q: What is an Island Treasure?

 A: An Island Treasure is a glass float similar to the ones fishermen used to mark their nets in the early 1900s.
 Today, they are one-of-a-kind, hand-blown glass balls created by artists commissioned by Jekyll Island from around the country.
 The floats are part of a hide-and-seek style game played on Jekyll Island throughout January and February.
-Each day, volunteers called Beach Buddies hide floats around the island for lucky guests to find and redeem for a real glass float.
+Each day, volunteers called Beach Buddies hide clear globes around the island for lucky guests to find and redeem for a real glass float.

 Q: How much does it cost to hunt?